zxsRambo/competition/README.md

 > docker built -t docker_image_name .

-Please note, the /Docker/sources.list is specifically provided for competitors from China to speed up the installation, competitors from other countries may not need this and need modify the /Docker/dockerfile accordingly.
+Please note, the /Docker/sources.list is specifically provided for competitors from China to speed up the installation, and it is not necessary for competitors from other countries.
 More information about docker can be found in [here](https://docs.docker.com/get-started/)

 ## Data
 Some sample data is provided for you to run this code, which is placed in [Dropbox](https://www.dropbox.com/sh/faqz5aslun1ht9d/AAC5f0B7KuGtuejon8Y8Dgrpa?dl=0)